Have questions? We're here.

 Activity Level: Moderate | ADA Accessible: Yes

-Spend your day navigating the stunning waters of the Chesapeake Bay, North America's most illustrious cruising grounds.
-Known as the largest estuary in the United States, its name, "Chesapeake," derives from the Algonquian for "at a big river."
+Spend your day navigating the stunning waters of Chesapeake Bay, North America's most illustrious cruising grounds.
+Known as the largest estuary in the United States, it is named "Chesapeake" from the Algonquian word for "at a big river."

 The Bay encompasses over 22 miles of diverse aquatic environments, including waterways, canals, lakes, and rivers.
-This remarkable mix of saltwater and freshwater has cultivated a vibrant ecosystem, thriving with fish and the famed blue crabs, alongside other abundant natural resources.
-Enjoy cruising the Chesapeake Bay and ride past the picturesque landscapes, and explore the charming, historic ports and towns scattered along the shoreline.
+This remarkable mix of saltwater and freshwater has cultivated a vibrant ecosystem, thriving with fish and the famed blue crabs, reflecting the ecological richness of Maryland and Virginia’s shared Chesapeake estuary region.

-Explore Cambridge, a lively Chesapeake town celebrated for its historical significance and stunning architecture.
-Participate in a sailing adventure aboard a traditional skipjack to delve into the area's robust nautical culture or opt for a kayak trip along the serene shores.
-Venture to the nearby Blackwater National Wildlife Refuge, a vital habitat for migrating waterfowl and resident bald eagles, offering extensive trails for wildlife viewing.
-Stroll through Cambridge’s cobblestoned streets, dotted with unique art galleries and boutique shops, capturing the essence of its colonial and maritime past.
-Cap off your visit with a meal at one of the waterfront restaurants, where you can savor local delicacies while enjoying views of the Choptank River.
+If you’re feeling adventurous, sail aboard a traditional skipjack to delve into the area's robust nautical culture or opt for a kayak trip along the serene shores.
+Venture to the nearby Blackwater National Wildlife Refuge on the Chesapeake Bay’s tidal lowlands, a vital habitat for migrating waterfowl and resident bald eagles, offering extensive trails for wildlife viewing.

 Baltimore City Exploration - Complimentary Excursion